 The summer before her senior year of high school, she spent the week with DREAMBIG exploring campus and Howard L. Hawks Hall, learning about college life, business majors and resources available at Nebraska Business.
 Since then, the sophomore from Omaha, Nebraska, established herself as a leader on campus and in the Nebraska Business community.
 With minors in Clifton Builders management and global leadership, Lewis leads the way by mentoring first-year business students in the Inclusive Business Leaders Program as well as serving on leadership teams for the student organizations Public Relations Student Society of America and Husker Motor Sports.

 “Through all my involvements, I have learned greater skills and how to better manage my time and stay organized.
-I learned from great teachers like Kasey Linde, associate director of the Teaching and Learning Center and program coordinator for Inclusive Business Leaders, and Timothy Hodges, executive director of the Clifton Strengths Institute and assistant professor of practice in management, who inspire me to get where I want to be,” Lewis said.
+I learned from great teachers like Kasey Linde, director of teaching, learning and accreditation, and Timothy Hodges, executive director of the Clifton Strengths Institute and assistant professor of practice in management, who inspire me to get where I want to be,” Lewis said.

 Linde appreciates Lewis’ guidance of her mentees in Inclusive Business Leaders.
 The cohort-based program includes business students from diverse backgrounds committed to making the industry and college more inclusive for all.
 As a mentor, Lewis especially hopes to help create space for more women in business.

 “As a peer mentor, Lauren walks students through the challenges of the first year of college by sharing her experiences, connecting students with resources and advocating for them when they might not feel anyone else is in their corner.
 Lauren has a gift of making people feel valued through the way she listens and follows up.
 She has a quiet strength about her that makes people feel comfortable and welcome,” Linde said.